 Saint Peter, Metropolitan of Moscow, died on December 21, 1326.
 The first transfer of his relics was on July 1, 1472 and a feastday was established.
-The second transfer of the relics of St Peter was after the consecration of the Dormition Cathedral, rebuilt on August 24, 1479, and the July 1 feastday was replaced.
+The second transfer of the relics of Saint Peter was after the consecration of the Dormition Cathedral, rebuilt on August 24, 1479, and the July 1 feastday was replaced.

-Three epistles of St Peter are preserved.
+Three epistles of Saint Peter are preserved.
 The first was to priests with an exhortation to pursue their pastoral service worthily, and to tend their spiritual children with zeal.
 It concluded with an account of Church law concerning widowed priests, and intended to protect them from reproach and temptation.
 He advised them to settle in a monastery, and for their children to be enrolled in a monastery school for upbringing and instruction.
 In the second missive, the saint urged priests to be true pastors and not hirelings, and to be concerned about the strengthening of themselves with Christian and pastoral virtues.
-In the third letter, St Peter again exhorts priests concerning their pastoral obligations, and he urges laypeople to fulfill the commandments of Christ.
+In the third letter, Saint Peter again exhorts priests concerning their pastoral obligations, and he urges laypeople to fulfill the commandments of Christ.

 Prominent in church-state affairs, there was good reason even for his contemporaries to compare Saint Peter with Saints Basil the Great, Gregory the Theologian and John Chrysostom.
 The principal effort of Saint Peter was in the struggle for an unified Russian state and the blessing of Moscow as the unifier of the Russian land.